RupeshKumar4511/Web-Designing-and-Development/README.md

 In radio button name attribute of different options is same.

 <br>
-In form tag , action attribute is used to defines what actions need to be performed when the form is submitted.
+In form tag, action attribute is used to defines what actions need to be performed when the form is submitted.

 <br>